OTUSOFE365025/project-group-14/BusinessCase.md

 - Administrators: by using the centralized communication channel, they can simplify things like policy enforcement, university-wide updates, and monitor system usage and trends through the analytical dashboards.
 - System Maintainers: the AIDAP has scalable cloud based architecture, which simplifies things like integration, deployment, monitoring and future upgrades, making it easier for system maintainers to do fixes.

-Business Value:

-AIDAP strengthens communication, reduces manual workload, and improves the overall academic experience.
-By centralizing information and automating routine interactions, the platform enables faster responses, fewer student support requests, and more consistent messaging across campus.
-As a secure and scalable cloud service, AIDAP supports long-term growth, institutional modernization, and ongoing improvements through AI-driven personalization.
-Overall, the platform delivers clear value by supporting student success, improving staff efficiency, and creating a more connected and intelligent digital campus environment.